Headshot of Daniel Kerwin

 My Bio

 Daniel Kerwin’s first encounter with STEM came during the 2020-21 school year when he was placed at the school to fulfill his student teaching experience while completing his Master’s of Education at the University of Denver.
 He was mentored by Katie Hoffman, who was the 8th Grade Social Studies teacher at the time and feels very fortunate to have had such a terrific mentor.
-After a year of teaching middle school in Denver Public Schools, he was excited to return to STEM full-time for the 2022-23 school year.
+After a year of teaching middle school in Denver Public Schools, he was excited to return to STEM in a full-time capacity for the 2022-23 school year.

 Kerwin especially feels at home at STEM based on his multicultural upbringing, which included time spent at many K-12 international schools – schools that Kerwin says had a very similar atmosphere to STEM.
 He was born in 1988 in Melbourne, Australia, then went on to spend time in Auckland, New Zealand (1994-96), Hong Kong (1996-97), Essex, UK (1998-2002) and Yokohama, Japan (2002-2006).
 In 2006, the Kerwin family set up a home base in Colorado Springs, while Kerwin accepted enrollment at Macalester College in St. Paul, Minn.

-Upon returning to Colorado in 2016, Kerwin joined the construction crew building the Children’s Hospital in Colorado Springs before reentering the teaching profession, first as a substitute teacher in Colorado Springs District 11, then by pursuing his Master’s degree at DU.
+Upon returning to Colorado in 2016, Kerwin joined the construction crew building the Children’s Hospital in Colorado Springs before re-entering the teaching profession, first as a substitute teacher in Colorado Springs District 11, then by pursuing his Master’s degree at DU.